ringcentral/ringcentral-api-docs/docs/analytics/quick-start.md

     You are almost done.
 Now run your app by typing in the command line

-    ```c#
+    ```bash
+    $ cd WebAPIClient
-    dotnet run
+    $ dotnet run
     ```

 === "Java"

     ### Create a Java Gradle/Maven project

+    * Make sure you have JDK 11 or newer installed in our machine
-    * Install RC Java SDK from GitHub or Maven Central
+    * Install RC Java SDK 2.2.0 or latest from [GitHub](https://github.com/ringcentral/ringcentral-java/releases/tag/2.2.0) or [Maven Central](https://search.maven.org/search?q=a:ringcentral)
     * Create a new Java Class called "App.java"
-    * Create a .json file in the following path inside your project "src/main/resources/aggregate-request-body.json"
+    * Create a JSON file in the following path inside your project "src/main/resources/aggregate-request-body.json" that can be referenced in "JSON Request Body"

-    #### App.java
+    * Create a JSON file in the following path inside your project "src/main/resources/timeline-request-body.json" that can be referenced in "JSON Request Body"

+    ### Edit the file 'App.java'

     Be sure to edit the variables in ALL CAPS with your app and user credentials.